dev-alt/mauiRPG/README.md

 - `Views/`: XAML files for the user interface
 - `ViewModels/`: View models that handle the logic for the views
 - `Services/`: Business logic and data management
-- `Controllers/`: Game logic controllers
+- `Converters/`: Custom value converters for XAML bindings

 ## Contributing